 Terms and conditions - Scholarships

-If you are a recipient of a Chevening Bilateral Award, the relevant terms and conditions can be found here.
-If you are the recipient of a Chevening Fellowship Award, the relevant terms and conditions can be found here.
+If you are a recipient of a Chevening Bilateral Award, you can read the terms and conditions for bilateral awardees.
+If you are the recipient of a Chevening Fellowship Award, you can read the terms and conditions for fellowships.

 Full details of administrative arrangements will be given to Chevening Scholars with conditional and final award letters and on the Chevening website.
 When considering whether to apply for or to accept a Scholarship, you should be aware of the following points: